-If your firewall cannot reach any of the Global Threat Intelligence servers, it automatically assigns all applicable connections a default reputation, which is configurable in the Admin Console.
+If your firewall cannot reach any of the Global Threat Intelligence servers, it automatically assigns a default reputation to all applicable connections.
+The default reputation is configurable in the Admin Console.

 The firewall checks periodically for server availability.
-As a result, your users don't suffer any latency waiting for reputation queries to time out, and you retain control over how traffic is handled in this situation.
+As a result, users don't suffer any latency waiting for reputation queries to time out, and you control how traffic is handled in this situation.